A radially broad collisional cascade in the debris disk of $\gamma$ Ophiuchi observed by JWST: Data reduction

 We produced two versions of the PSF-subtracted imaged.
 The first applies PSF subtraction by scaling the reference star to the stellar component flux of the science target inferred from their SEDs, which estimates the stellar component of $\gamma$~Oph to be 205\,mJy at 25.5\,$\mu$m and 591\,mJy at 15\,$\mu$m, and $\zeta$~Ser to be 207\,mJy at 25.5\,$\mu$m and 597\,mJy at 15\,$\mu$m (Fig.~\ref{fig:sed} discussed in Section~\ref{sec:discussion}).
 The second version increases this scaling to further suppress any unresolved central emission and emphasise the structure of the resolved disk component without producing a negative PSF core.
 For this version, we increased the PSF scaling by a factor of 1.2 relative to the SED flux of $\gamma$~Oph's stellar component at 25.5\,$\mu$m (equivalent to 246\,mJy) and a factor of 1.04 at 15\,$\mu$m (equivalent to 615\,mJy).

-Although the background observations were taken with the same exposure parameters as the science target and reference star, a slight residual background remains (e.g., the F2550W observations of the science target), in some cases resulting in its background regions showing negative emission on average.
-We therefore corrected for the background over-subtraction by further subtracting the (negative) median background level.
+Although the background observations were taken with the same exposure parameters as the science target and reference star, a slight residual background remains in the F2550W observations of the science target, resulting in its background regions showing negative emission on average.
+We therefore corrected for the background over-subtraction by further subtracting the (negative) median background level, which is measured using the background region beyond an $11^{\prime\prime}$ radius from the star within the field of view.
 The reduced F2550W and F1500W images are displayed in Fig.~\ref{fig:obs}.

 The per-pixel RMS noise measured in the PSF-subtracted image is 0.07\,mJy/arcsec$^2$ for F2550W and 0.02\,mJy/arcsec$^2$ for F1500W.
 These noise levels are higher than those estimated by the JWST pipeline for observations of the science target alone, in part due to the fact that they carry additional uncertainties from the background and PSF observations.
 Within a circular aperture of 10$^{\prime\prime}$ (300\,au), the in-band integrated flux densities measured from the Stage 3 pipeline images (with background subtraction but without dither-by-dither PSF subtraction) are $429.55 \pm 0.06$\,mJy at F2550W and $602.64 \pm 0.03$\,mJy at F1500W for $\gamma$~Oph, and $208.41 \pm 0.06$\,mJy at F2550W and $550.67 \pm 0.03$\,mJy at F1500W for $\zeta$~Ser.